itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 ---
-title: Advanced Python type hinting
+title: Special Python Type Hints for Edge Cases
 date: 2022-01-18T22:13:46.273Z
 description: Advanced typing features which you can use today to find more bugs during development and ship better code.
 ---